The IRS sponsors volunteer assistance programs offering help to taxpayers in many community locations.

 The Volunteer Income Tax Assistance Program (VITA) offers free tax help by trained volunteers to low to moderate-income taxpayers.
 VITA sites provide free basic income tax return preparation for individuals and are available locally in most community locations.
 Volunteers prepare Form 1040A (PDF), Form 1040EZ (PDF), and Form 1040 (PDF).
 To see if you qualify for this service, see Free Tax Return Preparation for Qualifying Taxpayers.

-In addition to free tax return preparation assistance, many VITA sites offer free electronic filing (e-file).
-Individuals taking advantage of the e-file program will receive their refunds in half the time compared to returns filed on paper – even faster if you have your refund deposited directly into your bank account.
-Note: Your refund should only be deposited directly into accounts that are in your own name, your spouse's name or both if it's a joint account.
+Trained volunteers can help you determine your eligibility for special credits such as the earned income tax credit (EITC), child tax credit, and credit for the elderly or the disabled.
+Many VITA sites offer free electronic filing (e-file).
+Individuals who use the e-file program benefit from a shorter processing time and usually receive their refunds in half the time compared to returns filed on paper – even faster if the refund is deposited directly into a bank account.
+Note: You should only choose direct deposit of your refund into accounts that are in your own name, your spouse's name, or both if it's a joint account.

-Page Last Reviewed or Updated: March 20, 2014
+Page Last Reviewed or Updated: April 14, 2017